nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ```

 ### <a name="logout"> Logout from an account: `logout` </a>
-Logout the user.
-This command can only be used after logging in.
-The user can then log in again with the same / different account.
+This command allows the user to log out of the system.
+It can only be used after the user has logged in.
+After logging out, the user can log in again with the same or a different account.

 Format:
 * logout